ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 dependency on the security of other verification algorithms (namely those in the certificate chain).
-This further requires that security analysis of a hybrid digital signature requires analysis of the key provenance, i.e., not simply that a valid public key is used but how it hybridization and hybrid artifacts have been managed throughout the entire chain.
+This further requires that security analysis of a hybrid digital signature requires analysis of the key provenance, i.e., not simply that a valid public key is used but how its hybridization and hybrid artifacts have been managed throughout the entire chain.
 External dependencies such as this may imply hybrid artifacts lie outside the scope of the signature algorithm itself.
 SNS may potentially be achieveable based on dependencies at the system